Making Clothes with Heart and Soul

 Rachel Easting and Anjali Burnett, Twenty Seven Names

-Rachel Easting and Anjali Burnett know a thing or two about fashion, after all they have been running their company and brand Twenty-Seven Names since 2006.
+Rachel Easting and Anjali Burnett know a thing or two about fashion, after all, they've been running their company and brand Twenty-Seven Names since 2006.

 Find Rachel Easting and at Twenty Seven Names